Escape-Technologies/action/README.md

 - `timeout`: The maximum time in seconds to wait for the scan to complete.
 Default is 1200 seconds.
 - `configuration_override`: A JSON override of the scan configuration.
 [See the docs on configuration overrides](https://escape.tech/docs/ci-cd/techniques/configuration-override)
+- `configuration_override_path`: Loads `configuration_override` from a file.
+[See the docs on configuration overrides](https://escape.tech/docs/ci-cd/techniques/configuration-override)
 - `introspection_file`: The relative path to a JSON file containing an introspection response for updating the application's introspection on Escape.
 [See the docs on introspection update](https://escape.tech/docs/ci-cd/techniques/introspection-update)
-- `shema_file`: The relative path to a GraphQL schema file for updating the application's introspection on Escape.
+- `schema_file`: The relative path to a GraphQL schema file for updating the application's introspection on Escape.
 [See the docs on introspection update](https://escape.tech/docs/ci-cd/techniques/introspection-update)

 ## Usage example